aiops/check-log-quality-action/README.md

 ## Options and outputs

-You can pass any options that are supported by `check-log-quality` tool, to do so you can use `options` key:
+You can pass any options that are supported by `check-log-quality` tool, to do so, you can use `options` key:

 ```yml
 - uses: aiops/check-log-quality-action@main